 Whilst the small Indonesian island of Nusa Lembongan is still slowly developing, it is becoming increasingly popular with tourists.
 It offers some amazing snorkelling and almost-empty beaches, and generally just runs at a nice, slow pace.
-Sure, there isn’t much on the island (and barely any wifi), but that’s what makes it so special!
+Sure, there isn’t much on the island, but that’s what makes it so special!

 How To Get To There